flaskbb/flaskbb/docs/installation.rst

     flaskbb makeconfig

-These are the only settings you have to make sure to setup accordingly if you want to run FlaskBB in production:
+To be able to run FlaskBB in production, the only settings that you need to modify are the following:

 - ``SERVER_NAME = "example.org"``
 - ``PREFERRED_URL_SCHEME = "https"``